-An exceptional scheme can be applied for undergraduate students who cannot attend classes either due to employment or for medical reasons, subject to the acceptance of their request by the Deputy Vice Chancellor for Academic Affairs.
+An exceptional scheme can be applied for undergraduate students who cannot attend classes either due to employment or for medical reasons, subject to the acceptance of their request by the Deputy Executive Director for Academic Affairs.

 Due to their professional activities, attendance of postgraduate students may follow specific rules, in agreement with the Head of Masters Department and the Director of the programme.

 Any student who decides to withdraw their studies should inform the Admissions Department, complete the withdrawal form and hand over his/her ID card.